 2. Use a color-safe, sulfate-free shampoo.
 (Ed’s note: We like using a color-specific system such as TRESemmé Color Revitalize Shampoo and Color Revitalize Conditioner, which has Color-Lock Technology that helps retain color for up to 40 washes.)

 3. Make friends with a dry shampoo and wash less often!

 4. Use a pigmented conditioner to replenish your color.
 It will mitigate the fading process.

 5. Try to use lower heat when styling.
 High heat can lighten your color.

 6. Avoid putting large amounts of oil into your hair.
 Coconut oil is a popular treatment [lately], but it can slightly pull out semi-permanent hair color.

-7. Use sunscreen in your hair [or products with SPF] if you’ll be spending a lot of time in the sun.
-The sun can lift out color the same way old newspapers fade in the sun.
+7. Use sunscreen in your hair [or products with SPF] if you’ll spend a lot of time in the sun.
+The sun can lift out the color the same way old newspapers fade in the sun.